Your future awaits –

 Please name the payment transaction as follows: "100421-last name, first name".

 Upon review of all application materials, we will invite qualified candidates to participate in the final admission test.
-As well as academic results, we also select candidates based on personal character traits.
+We select candidates based on academic performance as well as personal characteristics and extracurricular activities.

 If you’re from Germany and countries that are part of the Schengen Agreement, we hope you will take part in the final admission round on the WHU campus.
 For exceptions, please contact us as soon as you have submitted your application.